crane-papercode/3DMedPT/README.md

-# 3D Medical Transformer: Attention Networks for Medical Point Cloud Analysis
+# 3D Medical Point Transformer: Introducing Convolution to Attention Networks for Medical Point Cloud Analysis

 ## TODO
 - [ ] code to be released